The demand for anaesthetists across Australasia: Trends and opportunities

 Emerging opportunities

-The push towards more sustainable healthcare practices is leading to innovations in anaesthetic techniques that reduce environmental impact.
+The push towards more sustainable healthcare practices is also leading to innovations in anaesthetic techniques that reduce environmental impact.
 Anaesthetists passionate about sustainability can engage in research and implementation of these practices, positioning themselves as leaders in a niche yet increasingly important aspect of medical care.